timallam/SimpleEQ/README.md

-SimpleEQ is a C++ JUCE application that show hot to create a simple yet versatile (VST / AAX / Standalone) equaliser.
+SimpleEQ is a C++ JUCE application that explains how to create a simple yet versatile (VST / AAX / Standalone) equaliser.